 - 10.2.1 For research awards, External Examiners are appointed for specific candidates.
 External Examiners for research students should not be appointed more than twice in a four-year period.
 Appointments may be made irrespective of External Examiners' duties with regard to taught programmes.
 No distinction should be made, for the purposes of appointing External Examiners, between Master's and doctoral students. - 10.2.2 In no circumstances should the student be involved in any aspect of the selection of the External Examiner. - 10.2.3 If the candidate is a member of staff of the University, two External Examiners are appointed to add an additional layer of independent assurance to the process.
-Where the candidate holds, or within a period of five years prior to the notification of intention to submit has held, a part-time or short-term contract with the University, the Head of School (or Executive Dean of Faculty where the Head of School is the supervisor) will be requested to determine whether or not he/she falls into the category of candidate for whom two External Examiners are required. - 10.2.4 In no circumstances may a staff member from DCU act as an External Examiner to a linked college, or vice versa, nor may a staff member of a linked college act as an External Examiner in another linked college.
-A staff member from Dundalk Institute of Technology may not be appointed as an external examiner for a DCU registered research student nor vice versa. - 10.2.5 No individual external to the university who has acted as supervisor to a student, or has been involved with the progress of the candidate's research, may act as External Examiner for the student following the submission of the thesis. - 10.2.6 Reciprocal examining arrangements between the University and other colleges/institutions in the same subject area should be avoided.
-In addition, the Head of School should not normally nominate more than one External Examiner for research awards from the same School or Department in the same institution within a given academic year. - 10.2.7 The External Examiner(s) should be contacted informally by the supervisor to ascertain availability and willingness to undertake the role within the timescale envisaged. - 10.2.8 All nominations of External Examiners are submitted for approval to the Graduate Research Studies Board by means of the notification of intention to submit thesis for
+Where the candidate holds, or within a period of five years prior to the notification of intention to submit has held, a part-time or short-term contract with the University, the Head of School (or Executive Dean of Faculty where the Head of School is the supervisor) will be requested to determine whether or not he/she falls into the category of candidate for whom two External Examiners are required.

-6 While it is not expected that the Internal Examiner will necessarily be completely professionally independent of the supervisor, e.g. in terms of other current or former collaborations unrelated to the work under examination, it is expected that the Internal Examiner's relationship to the supervisor will be such that no conflicts due to personal relationships or constraints due to professional or other dependencies which could be deemed to impair the examiner's independence in reaching a decision on the examined work.
+&lt;sup>9 While it is not expected that the Internal Examiner will necessarily be completely professionally independent of the supervisor, e.g. in terms of other current or former collaborations unrelated to the work under examination, it is expected that the Internal Examiner's relationship to the supervisor will be such that no conflicts due to personal relationships or constraints due to professional or other dependencies which could be deemed to impair the examiner's independence in reaching a decision on the examined work.
 Cases where the supervisor is line manager of a staff member on short term contract, or within their probationary period, would, for example, preclude their appointment as an examiner for a given student.